I just posted the text below on Quiltville Chat but decided after doing it that it deserved a wider readership - so here it is.

 Signature Quilt for Carolyn

 During the past couple of weeks I have been working on a quilted signature wall hanging for my supervisor at the hospital office where I work part-time.
 I finished stitching the label on about 9:30 this morning - so not much time left before it was to be presented to her at noon.
-Here is the front, Carolyn's Quilt the label Carolyn's Quilt Label and the basket Carolyn's Basket with Button and Heart that I made to go with it, now with a big daisy button and little heart on the frog's chest.
+Here is the front, the label and the basket that I made to go with it, now with a big daisy button and little heart on the frog's chest.
 I spent many hours on the quilt, especially since I got the center with the signatures on it last Wednesday night.
 I machine quilted around each of the star blocks, and quilted a star design inside each of the 9-patches, then hand-quilted hearts inside the 6 frog blocks.
 For the border I hand-quilted stars.
 I've not done machine quilting and hand quilting together in the same quilt before, but I felt like I could do a better job with the hearts and stars by hand.
 What would the quilt police say???

 I am finding tonight that I have a surprising feeling about these two items.
 I knew all along that I would be giving these away - that is why I was making them, but I find that I am missing them more than I expected.
 It is like I made them so quickly, and gave them away so quickly that I didn't have time to properly say good-bye to them.
 Is that why it generally takes me so long to finish any one project - that I just don't want to say good-bye to them??